 Step 3 - Export model and get Pathmind policy.

 Complete the steps in the Exporting Models and Training guide to export your model, complete training, and download the Pathmind policy.

-Reward Function - The reward function for this model will be:
+Reward Function - The reward function for this model is:

 reward -= after.meanDailyCost - before.meanDailyCost; // Minimize cost

-Notice that is exactly the optimizer's objective function.
+Notice that is basically the optimizer's objective function to allow for an apples-to-apples comparison.

 Step 4 - Validate the reinforcement learning policy against the in-built optimizer.

 Back in AnyLogic, open the Pathmind Helper properties.
-Change the Mode field to Use Policy, click Browse, and select the new policy file.
+Change the Mode field to Use Policy, click Browse, and locate the policy file.

 Next, run the Optimization Experiment to obtain the best parameter values.
 Once the Optimization Experiment is complete, the best parameter values are automatically saved.